Dr Sara Watkin

 University College London Hospital is one of the UK leading specialist centres.
 It has 6,400 deliveries per year with over 1,000 admissions to the Neonatal Unit of extremely sick complex babies requiring in total nearly 6,000 neonatal intensive care and high dependency care days.
 UCLH has the highest inborn admission rate in the UK for babies born at less than 29 weeks gestation.
 UCLH has a renowned fetal medicine unit and is the delivery unit for babies who will need future care at Great Ormond Street Hospital.
 This means we took and cared for sick newborns from across the UK with complex problems especially cardiac problems, neurosurgical problems and general surgical problems including diaphragmatic hernias.
 UCLH is also a designated centre for brain cooling for birth-related newborn brain injury & has a significant number of referral of infants with complex neurological problems.

 That probably all sounds rather over-scientific.
-Yes, it does mean that I have lots of experience in newborn care, including the most complex forms too.
+Yes, it does mean that I have lots of experience in newborn care prior to being a paediatrician in Cayman, including the most complex forms too.
 The majority of births don’t need that depth but when they do demand it, it’s obviously reassuring to have!

-I have full paediatric admitting rights to George Town Hospital and also care for children requiring urgent admission to the paediatric wards.
+I have full paediatric admitting rights to George Town Hospital, Cayman Islands and also care for children requiring urgent admission to the paediatric wards.
 My acute paediatric skills include line insertion and lumber puncture.